Alumni Executive Committee

 Fun Fact: One of his favourite memories was when his friends from McGill came to Homecoming and one of them confessed to “experiencing school spirit for the first time”.

-Lesley Kelly ’99 – President-Elect of the Alumni Association
+Lesley Kelly ’99 – President of the Alumni Association

-I’m honoured and excited to have been chosen to serve as the 2017-19 President-Elect of our Bishop’s University Alumni Association.
+I’m honoured and excited to have been chosen to serve as the 2019-21 President of our Bishop’s University Alumni Association.

 While I was a student, my involvement with Big Buddies and on the Women’s Soccer team gave me the opportunity to step outside student life, take on new challenges and appreciate what it means to be part of a community.
 Outside my family and professional life, I still work hard to find the time to invest in my community, as a minor sports coach, an active volunteer with the United Way and on the board of my local professional association.